-[coo attached] [see attached] 46010 Annabelle Hasselman Ōpāwaho Heathcote River Network [see attached] [see attached] 46019 Ashley Rule Cliff Street Residents We understand that the Stormwater Management Plan, when completed, addresses only discharges from Council owned infrastructure.
-The Council requires building sites to put in place erosion and sediment control measures to manage on-site erosion and sediment.
-My submission is that the Council is discharging significant amounts of sediment from sub divisions and building sites into the Ihutai-Estuary through accepting and consenting poorly designed sediment containment on these sites.
-This, and a lack of monitoring and overseeing compliance are leading to heavy silt loads entering the estuary in even modest rainfall.
-As an example, there are two Council pipes discharging stormwater from Cliff Street, Redcliffs, into the Avon Heathcote Estuary/Ihutai from the Christchurch Yacht Club car park.
-Sediment is is entering these pipes via surface runoff form the consented subdivision at the end of Cliff Street where development activity underway has left extensive areas of unprotected loess and poorly consolidated volcanic ash exposed to surface water flows from the hillsides above.
-At the downhill margin of part of the subdivision is a narrow strip of youthful shrubs widely spaced and with some youthful shrubs widely spaced and with some sort of matting.
-Neither this presumed sediment detention arrangement nor the silty flows down the sealed driveway prevent accumulations of silt into the Council owned stormwater pipes discharging into the Estuary or the accumulation of silt in gutters, across the road, footpath and into driveways.
+[see attached] 46010 Annabelle Hasselman Ōpāwaho Heathcote River Network [see attached] [see attached] 46019 Ashley Rule Cliff Street Residents We understand that the Stormwater Manage discharges from Council owned infrastructu The Council requires building sites to put in measures to manage on-site erosion and set My submission is that the Council is discharge significant amounts of sediment from sub divisions and building sites into the Ihutai- Estuary through accepting and consenting p designed sediment containment on these si This, and a lack of monitoring and overseein compliance are leading to heavy silt loads entering the estuary in even modest rainfall an example, there are two Council pipes discharging stormwater from Cliff Street, Redcliffs, into the Avon Heathcote Estuary/I from the Christchurch Yacht Club car park.
+Sediment is is entering these pipes via surfarunoff form the consented subdivision at the of Cliff Street where development activity underway has left extensive areas of unprotected loess and poorly consolidated volcanic ash exposed to surface water flows from the hillsides above.
+At the downhill may of part of the subdivision is a narrow strip of youthful shrubs widely spaced and with som sort of matting.
+Neither this presumed sedir detention arrangement nor the silty flows det the sealed driveway prevent accumulations silt into the Council owned stormwater pipe discharging into the Estuary or the accumul of silt in gutters, across the road, footpath a into driveways.
 Photos of hillside sediment runoff into the estuary on 12th February 2022 at the Christchurch Yacht Club Car Park, Main Rd Redcliffs, from Cliff Street drains.
+The Council requires building sites to put in place erosion and sediment control measurplan stipulated standards of water quality in put in place erosion and sediment control and sediment.